cesar-pimenta/Flask_Ariadne_Graphql_Learn/README.md

-Hello, this is a simple implementation of a Flask API implementing Graphql with Ariadne.
+Hello, this is a simple implementation of a Graphql using Flask and Ariadne.

 It basically follows the implementation of the flask.